Secrets to Beating an Applicant Tracking System

 I can appreciate the desire to stand out among the hordes of competing job seekers but this is best done with a well written resume.
 You simple don’t need a flashy resume design with dozens of colors and fonts.
 Try to avoid adding pictures, logos, graphs, ranking bars, shading, underlines, excessive bolding, and icons.
 Use a normal professional font because it is easily readable.
 (Calibri, Times New Roman, Courier, Corbel, etc.)

 Use normal headings and section titles as ATS’s scan these for relevant data.
 Work History, Professional Experience, Experience, Skills, Expertise, Education, Volunteer Work, and the like.
-Creating, inventing, or adding odd section headings like Unrelated Personal Projects, Personal Development, or Affiliations can harm ATS scoring.
+Creating, inventing, or adding odd section headings like Unrelated Personal Projects, Personal Development, or Affiliations can harm your resume's searchability.

 Finally, be wary with two-column style resumes.
-Although these can work well (I have seen many successful ones) they score poorly with ATS’s.
+Although these can work well (I have seen many successful ones) they can be challenging for many ATSs to parse.
 If you have a two-column resume avoid sending it to large organizations or positions that you assume will have many applicants.
 These are better suited for small organizations or start-ups.

 3. Check for Spelling and Grammar Issues

 Everyone knows that a single spelling and grammar error is enough to get your resume sent to the trash.
 How does this affect